The Private Wealth & Private Client Review: Italy

-A trust qualifies as resident if either its seat of management (similar to the OECD's notion of a 'place of effective management') or its main object (the place where the day-by-day activities mainly take place) are located in Italy for most of the tax period.
-Deeming rules may apply to trusts established in tax privileged jurisdictions.
-Furthermore, the tax authorities take the view that, if a trust holds only real estate and such real estate is located mainly in Italy, its main object is located in Italy, and, accordingly, the trust is resident in Italy.3
+A trust qualifies as resident if either its seat of management (similar to the OECD's notion of a place of effective management' or its main object (the place where the day-to-day activities mainly take place) are located in Italy for most of the tax period.
+Deeming rules may apply to trusts established in tax-privileged jurisdictions.
+Furthermore, the tax authorities take the view that, if a trust holds only real estate and such real estate is located mainly in Italy, its main object is located in Italy and, accordingly, the trust is resident in Italy.3

 Distributions of income to the beneficiaries

 Recent provisions deal with the income tax regime for distributions of income from a non-resident opaque trust to an Italian-resident beneficiary.
-In particular, Article 13 of the Law Decree No. 124 of 26th October 2019 provides that income distributions from fiscally opaque trusts established in jurisdictions where they benefit from a low tax regime to Italian resident beneficiaries are taxable income in the hands of the recipients.
-Moreover, in such cases, the mentioned Law Decree introduced a presumption pursuant to which all trust distributions qualify as income distributions, unless it is provided adequate evidence that capital has been distributed.
-Trusts established in EU and EEA Member States should be excluded from the notion of trusts benefitting from a low tax regime.
+In particular, Article 13 of Law Decree No. 124 of 26 October 2019 provides that income distributions from fiscally opaque trusts established in jurisdictions where they benefit from a low tax regime to Italian-resident beneficiaries are taxable income in the hands of the recipients.
+Moreover, in such cases, the mentioned Law Decree has introduced a presumption pursuant to which all trust distributions qualify as income distributions, unless adequate evidence is provided that capital has been distributed.
+Trusts established in EU and EEA Member States should be excluded from the notion of trusts benefiting from a low tax regime.
 The definition of low tax regime and the computation of income versus capital is subject to some uncertainties.
 It is hoped that the tax authorities will provide guidance.

 Inheritance and gift tax

-Following the 2006 reform of inheritance and gift tax, the tax authorities hold that inheritance and gift tax will be due by the trustee at the time of the addition of the assets to the trust fund and that the applicable rate and the possible exempt amounts are calculated by making reference to the relationship between the settlor and the beneficiaries (it is worth mentioning that this approach has been rejected by the majority of the case law).6 In certain instances, however, favourable inheritance and gift tax rates and exempt amounts may not be effectively benefited from.
+Following the 2006 reform of inheritance and gift tax, the tax authorities hold that inheritance and gift tax will be due by the trustee at the time of the addition of the assets to the trust fund and that the applicable rate and the possible exempt amounts are calculated by making reference to the relationship between the settlor and the beneficiaries (it is worth mentioning that this approach has been rejected by the great majority of Supreme Court case law, which has supported the levy of the tax upon the distribution to beneficiaries).
+In certain instances, however, favourable inheritance and gift tax rates and exempt amounts may not be effectively benefited from.
 For instance, in the event of a discretionary trust having a class of beneficiaries with different degrees of family relationship with the settlor, the highest rate will apply as the capital may be wholly distributed to the family member that qualifies for the highest rate.
 Exemptions from inheritance and gift tax for the transfer of businesses and participations in companies and partnerships to the spouse or descendants may be feasible (see Section II.ii).
 From an income tax perspective, the transfer of assets from the settlor to the trustee does not trigger the taxation of the latent gains and the tax basis is rolled over to the transferee.

 The tax authorities have further stated that distributions to the beneficiaries will not be a taxable event for inheritance and gift tax purposes, as inheritance and gift tax was applied at the time the addition to the trust fund was made.

 The regime should be different for trusts created prior to the 2006 reform.
-Indeed, as confirmed by the Supreme Court (decisions Nos.
-25478, 25479 and 25480 of 18 December 2015), to the extent that the addition to the trust fund occurred prior to the 2006 reform of inheritance and gift tax, the distributions to the beneficiaries should be a taxable event, as the addition of assets to the trust fund was not a taxable event prior to the 2006 reform.
+Indeed, as confirmed by the Supreme Court,6 to the extent that the addition to the trust fund occurred prior to the 2006 reform of inheritance and gift tax, the distributions to the beneficiaries should be a taxable event, as the addition of assets to the trust fund was not a taxable event prior to the 2006 reform.

 ii Life insurance policies